 The integration of product catalog APIs is required to unlock these use-cases.

 AEM CIF Core Components retrieve and exchange data via the CIF supported Adobe Commerce APIs.
-To re-use components, the respective APIs need to be implemented.
+To reuse components, the respective APIs must be implemented.

 The reference implementation is a great starting point to build the integration to your commerce solution.
 Although it supports GraphQL, it can also be integrated with any other type of API such as REST.

 This integration layer is not required if a third-party layer is available (such as Mulesoft) or the integration gets built on top of the third-party solution.